 The clasp needs to be removed, and metal pieces of the band need to be taken out in order to shorten the watch.
 So, you will need to have it resized by a professional.

 Found in: Metal watches, most frequently sport watches

 The butterfly clasp is completely invisible when you’re wearing the watch.
 It makes the band look seamless like the watch is magically staying buckled without the clasp.
 It’s perhaps the most elegant type of watch clasp that you will encounter.

 But how does it work?
 Well, it consists of two metal hinges, which unfold to opposite sides.
 Think of it like a butterfly spreading its wings – hence the name.

-If you generally struggle with deployant clasps, or find them uncomfortable, then these are going to a nightmare for you.
+If you generally struggle with deployant clasps or find them uncomfortable, then these are going to be a nightmare for you.
 Since the hinges unfold towards your inner wrist, you should always wear these watches looser than you would leather ones with a tang buckle.

 And if you ever want to adjust them, you will need to take them to a professional for resizing.